Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 macro_rules! hello {
     ($($names:literal),*) => {
         {
-            // We split the names out directly into a slice.
+            // We split the names out directly into an array.
 This is done at
             // compile time so doesn't require any heap allocations let names = [$($names, )*];

-            // We get an iterator over the slice.
+            // We get an iterator over the array.
 By precisely specifying the
             // type of the iterator here we can avoid Rust not knowing what to
-            // do when the iterator is empty. use std::iter::Peekable;
+            // do if the iterator is empty. use std::iter::Peekable;
             use std::slice::Iter;
             let mut names_iter: Peekable<Iter<&str>> = names.iter().peekable();

             // We initialise our string as before. let mut output = String::from("Hello, ");
-            // If there are no metavariables were passed then the slice will be
+            // If there are no metavariables were passed then the array will be
             // empty so we'll use our default value output.push_str(names_iter.next().unwrap_or(&"world"));